AnshuMishra01/Graph-AlgoVisualizer-DSA/README.md

 # DSA Project

+## For Testing
+Download the dsaproject.exe file and run it ( for recruiters or anyone what to contribute)

 1. Introduction
 - Project Overview: This is a desktop application developed in C++ using QT for GUI and SFML (if applicable) for rendering.
 The application allows users to create and manipulate graph structures interactively, providing a platform for visualizing graph algorithms and structures.